Finleap/engineering.finleap.com/content/posts/2020-02-27-eks-fargate-terraform.md

 }
 {{< / highlight >}}

-Now, in order to connect this IAM role to the cluster, we also need a cluster role for the ingress controller, a service account that is bound to this role and has the previously created IAM role attached.
+Now in order to connect this IAM role to the cluster, we also need a cluster role for the ingress controller, a service account that is bound to this role and has the previously created IAM role attached.

 {{< highlight hcl >}}
 resource "kubernetes_cluster_role" "ingress" {